-A few months ago, a nine-year-old friend of one of my daughters started following me on Instagram.
+A few months ago, a friend of one of my kids started following me on Instagram.

 This, of course, resulted in a tale of woe from them about how this girl would call them “babies” because they weren’t all over social media like she was.